Pometry/Raphtory/docs/user-guide/views/6_filtering.md

 The `filter` module provides a variety of functions prefixed with 'filter' that take a [filter expression][raphtory.filter.FilterExpr] and return a corresponding view.

-Filter expressions allow you to create complex logical queries to select a narrower set of your data based on multiple criteria.
-This is useful when you already have some knowledge of the subset you want to isolate.

 The following functions can be called on a `graph` or `node`:

 - [filter_edges][raphtory.GraphView.filter_edges]
 - [filter_exploded_edges][raphtory.GraphView.filter_exploded_edges]
 - [filter_nodes][raphtory.GraphView.filter_nodes]

+Filter expressions allow you to create complex logical queries to select a narrower set of your data based on multiple criteria.
+This is useful when you already have some knowledge of the subset you want to isolate.

+To construct a filter expression you can use methods from [filter.Node()][raphtory.filter.Node], [filter.Edge()][raphtory.filter.Edge], [filter.Property()][raphtory.filter.Property], or [filter.Metadata()][raphtory.filter.Metadata] which create a corresponding builder that will return the desired filter expression.

+## Cybersecurity scenario

-For example, a cybersecurity team investigating the impact of a CVE on your companies servers might filter for nodes which function as public facing servers and that have a specific operating system.
+Consider a cybersecurity team investigating the impact of a CVE on your companies servers.
+They might use Raphtory to filter for nodes which function as public facing servers and that have a specific operating system.
 This would give the security team a view that contains only nodes that might be vulnerable.

 Using the traffic dataset you can explore this scenario by using `filter_nodes()` to create a new `GraphView` that contains only the nodes that match the CVE description: